brussell36/Garden-Helper/README.md

 ## Research

 * Read Firebase documentation on seeding database with information so I can use it in a similar way to the API I was thinking of making.
+* Read about Material Design, do a few tutorials.

 ## Specifications